-Our team are here to help little people with their health, well being, growth and development across a number of areas.
+The Patch are here to help little people with their health, well being, growth and development.
 We are an integrated service working with children from infancy through to adolescence, along with their families and/ or carers.

-At the Patch we work together to provide a complete picture of your child’s health and well-being.
-This makes us unique, as our team all come from different specialist areas to provide holistic outcomes and treatment plans.
-Our team includes a Paeditrician, Paediatric Occupational Therapists, Speech Pathologists and Dietitians, a Child Psychologist, a qualified Nurse and our experienced Patch Manager.
+We work together to provide a complete picture of your child’s health and well-being.
+This makes us unique, as our team all come from different specialist areas to provide holistic outcomes for your child.
+Our team includes a Paeditrician, Paediatric Occupational Therapists, Speech Pathologists and Dietitians and a Child Psychologist.

 Why would my child visit The Patch?

 The little people who visit us often have difficulties in some of the areas listed below.
 Our clinic provides assessment, diagnosis and therapy for a number of conditions and disorders.
 Some examples include Autism Spectrum and Attention Deficit Disorders.
 There are a number of reasons why your child would visit the Patch though.
 Keep in mind, your child does not require a formal diagnosis before they visit us.
 Some of the specific areas your child may have difficulty in include-

 - Movement and coordination- running, jumping, cutting food, tying shoelaces

 - Independence- getting dressed, showering and general self care

 - Concentration- such as sitting still at school or kindergarten and paying attention

 - Reading and writing- Includes comprehension and general language skills

 - Communication- Talking and being understood by other people